PAC Learning

 PAC-learning

 When we use classical statistical methods, such as logistic regression, to analyze data, we can trust the model works because formalisms such as the p value and confidence intervals give us bounds on the possible errors of the model.
-The rectangle game proposed by Blumer et. al. that is featured in this post is designed to demonstrate how such formalisms can be defined for machine learning techniques.
+The rectangle game proposed by Blumer et al. that is featured in this post is designed to demonstrate how such formalisms can be defined for machine learning techniques.

 Computational Learning Theorists attempt to find theoretically sound definitions of concepts found in machine learning, such as training data, validation accuracy, and modelling.
 These definitions are then used to prove bounds on various metrics like error and runtime.
 The paradigm of probably approximately correct learning, or PAC learning, has the explicit goal of determining under what conditions a machine learning algorithm will most likely perform about as well as it does on a training set, when deployed in the wild.